L-C-game/Portfolio-2021-Demo-2D-Platformer/README.md

 Created a simple Physics system; employs AABB collision and collision resolution, gravity, acceleration.

 This platformer demo was created as part of the Sumo Digital Academy internship.

+PlayBuffer is the intellectual property of Sumo Digital Academy.
+Zool is the intellectual property of Sumo Digital.